lap368/programmatic-rules/RULES_MANAGER_GUIDE.md

 ```

 **What it does**:
-- Reads `programmatic_rules/startup_rules.txt` for rule file paths
+- Reads `programmatic_rules/rules.yaml` for startup configuration
-- Loads each specified rule from the `rules/` directory
+- Loads the startup entrypoint rule and resolves all dependencies
-- Displays active rules that will be applied to the AI model
+- Displays active rules in dependency order (dependencies first)
 - Skips inactive rules with notification
 - Shows error messages for invalid or missing rule files